dartmouth-cs98/hack-a-thing-21f-2-jcole/README.md

 ## What you learned

 I learned a lot about both how to utilize location into a react application, but also how google syntax looks on API calls and also how to better troubleshoot errors when working with Google Cloud.
-The service can be pretty finnicky, so learning how to properly navigate the cloud dashboard and enable/restrict the correctv API keys was tough at first, but I eventually figured it out.
+The service can be pretty finnicky, so learning how to properly navigate the cloud dashboard and enable/restrict the correct API keys was tough at first, but I eventually figured it out.
 Working with location services has a huge learning curve, and I am happy to have worked with it now so I can be more useful if I elect to use these servuces ub my final project.
 Another issue I ran into was using `async` and `await` with this webpack configuration, which I had to slightly adapt to make it work.
+Overall, the application works the way I hoped it would work, and I
 <br/>
 Overall, I am happy with how the application works and the functionality I was able to implement.
 I believe this is a good product from Google, and hope to get more experience using these services going forward (at least until my free trial period ends)